3D printing design software

 It is possible to convert a colour or black and white image to a 3D model based on greyscale.
 But beware – this technique very often results in an image that looks reasonable but does not make sense when accessed by touch.
 The original 2D image must be designed very carefully, with dark areas to be raised and light areas to be flat (or vice versa).
 It is helpful to simplify the image and remove background clutter before conversion.

 Image to Lithopane is a free online service to quickly convert any image to a 3D relief.
-As an added bonus, you can wrap the relief onto a variety of shapes.
+As an added bonus, the relief can be wrapped onto a variety of shapes, such as a dome or curved rectangle.

 Headshot of Chantelle Griffiths (1) with background removed (2) then converted to a single-colour model with pale areas raised (3 & 4)

-Photograph with background removed and conversion to a lithopane model and 3D print
+Photograph (left) with background removed (second image) and conversion to a lithopane model (third image) and 3D print (right).

-Alternatively, you can use drawing software like Inkscape (free), Adobe Illustrator or CorelDRAW to save a 2D image as .svg format.
-The .svg file can then be imported into TinkerCAD or directly into Cura slicer.
+Alternatively, drawing software like Inkscape (free), Adobe Illustrator or CorelDRAW can be used to save a 2D image as .svg format.
+The .svg file can then be imported directly into many 3D design software packages or slicers.

 simple greyscale image and 3D printed equivalent with black areas raised higher